 College Students in Indiana

 College students are also higher-risk drivers, and their insurance premiums are likely to stay high.
-Indiana college students and their families should work with the insurance company to get right coverage because several factors determine their premium costs:
+Indiana college students and their families should work with the insurance company to get the right coverage because several factors determine their premium costs:

 - Where they go to school: residents have to have their car registered in the state and have a valid Indiana car insurance policy to go with it, but out-of-state students may be able to maintain residency in their home state.